thekernelcompany/KernelBench/MODAL_TRITON_USAGE.md

 ---

-*This automation system provides a production-ready way to evaluate Triton kernels against KernelBench with minimal setup and maximum flexibility.*
+*This automation system provides a production-ready way to evaluate Triton kernels against KernelBench with **full forward and backward pass support**, minimal setup and maximum flexibility.*